-With my Ignite Your Drive course, I’ll give you in-depth info about how to take control of your sexual and overall health.
-You’ll get workout and diet plans, along with a grocery list and in-depth “lifestyle change” guide to keep you on track.
+With The Edge Blueprint Consult, I’ll give you in-depth info about how to take control of your sexual and overall health.
+You’ll get a genetic-based report and analysis, along with a private consultation to set you on the right track.

 Don’t do it alone.
-Have a buddy who can give you step-by-step instructions to make these lifestyle changes stick.
+My individually tailored-coaching will give you step-by-step instructions to make these lifestyle changes stick.

 Follow my course and you’ll see major results, guaranteed.